Section 3, Instruction

 • Statement or link regarding Title IX sexual harassment unless instructor has placed the statement as an announcement in the classroom with the subject header addressing incidents of Title IX sexual harassment or the statement is placed on another piece of mandatory course material.
 Statement may be found here: Mandatory DRS and Title IX Syllabus Statements

-An instructor may choose to include additional information, such as expectations for academic work, required format, due dates, penalties for late/missed work, extra credit, etc., as necessary.
+An instructor may choose to include additional information, such as expectations for academic work, guidelines for the use of artificial intelligence, an explanation of how course fees are used to support learning, required format, due dates, penalties for late/missed work, extra credit, etc., as necessary.

 AMENDED by Direct Approval by the Chancellor, August 3, 2020